rdhwan/xontex/README.md

 - Pydantic

 ### xontex-extension
-This is the front end / extension, using Extension.dev's manifest builder
+This is the front end / extension, using Extension.dev's extension builder